kbull136/asg-02-instructions/milestone-03.md

 - [ ] The ability to log in and sign up are now functioning.

-  > _see the Login and Registration pages for further details_
+  > _see the [Login](#the-login-page-requirements) and [Registration](#the-registration-page-requirements) Pages for further details_

-- [ ] The search box is now functioning - using it takes the user to the Browse/Search page and displays results as if they had performed a title search on that page.
+- [ ] The search box is now functioning - using it takes the user to the [Browse/Search Page](#the-browsesearch-page-requirements) and displays results as if they had performed a title search on that page.

 #### logged in version (aka the Profile Page)

+_An overview of the Home Page (not logged in version) can be found on page 4 of the [assignment pdf](comp-3512-asg-2-fall-2021-version-4.pdf)._

 - [ ] The logged-in user's first name, last name, city, and country are nicely displayed.

-- [ ] Any photos that belong to a user are clearly and nicely displayed here.
+- [ ] Any photos that belong to a user are clearly visible and nicely displayed here.

   > _In previous versions of this assignment, users were able to upload photos.
 Even though this is not a requirement for this year, there are still users in the Users table that have photos belonging to them.
 Make sure you check your work for this requirement by logging in as one of those users!_

-- [ ] If the user has favorited any photos, they are clearly visible and nicely displayed here.
+- [ ] If the user has any favorited photos, they are clearly visible and nicely displayed here.

+  > _favorited photos are described initially in the [Photos Page](#the-photo-page-requirements)_

 - [ ] If the user has no favorited photos, that is nicely indicated.